Lewis Pugh: English Channel

+In May 2025, Lewis Pugh became the first person to swim around Martha’s Vineyard, covering 99.7 kilometres (62 miles) over 12 days in near-freezing waters to advocate for shark conservation.
+The endurance swim, timed to coincide with the 50th anniversary of Jaws, aimed to shift public perception of sharks and highlight the ecological harm of their mass killing, which Pugh described as "ecocide."
+Although he admitted to fearing sharks, Pugh said he was "really frightened of a world without sharks."
+Beginning on 15 May, he swam multiple hours daily in 8 °C (47 °F) water, completing the swim on 26 May near the film’s original shooting location.
+He swam for approximately 24 hours in total and described the effort as one of the most difficult of his nearly 40-year career, citing cold temperatures, distance, and shark migration season, though he said severe weather was the greatest challenge.
+No sharks were sighted, but he reported seeing sunfish, seals, and terns along the way.

 Kayaking

 In September 2008, Pugh, accompanied by a team aboard a ship where he slept, attempted to kayak the 1,200 km from Svalbard, across the Arctic Ocean, to the North Pole, but the team abandoned the effort 135 km from the start.
 The aim was to further highlight the melting sea ice.
 The expedition coincided with some scientists predicting that the North Pole could be free of sea-ice in the summer of 2008, for the first time in thousands of years.
 Pugh stated that despite several attempts, they were unable to find a gap in the ice.
 In his autobiography Pugh wrote:

 "Ironically, global warming played no small part in undermining the entire expedition.
 We believed that the greater melting of summer ice would open up large areas of sea and allow us to paddle north at good speed.
 What we did not fully appreciate was that to the north of us there was a widespread melting of sea ice off the coast of Alaska and the New Siberian Islands and the ice was being pushed south towards us ...
 The evidence of climate change was stark.
 Fourteen months before I'd sailed north and I'd seen a preponderance of multi-year ice about three metres thick north of Spitsbergen, but this time most of the ice was just a metre thick."